esvhd/notes/finance/portfolio_opt.md

 $BR$ - **Breath**, defined as the number of independent predictions of **exceptional returns** made per year.
 See p328, $BR$ is more difficult to measure than either $IC$ or $IR$.

+See derivation of this and assumptions made in Grinold & Kahn p166-p168.

 Hence, with the above **optimal residual risk** formula:

 $$ w^* = \frac{IR}{2\lambda_R} = \frac{IC \times \sqrt{BR}}{2\lambda_R} $$